 I’m sitting in a fancy cocktail bar, having a couple drinks before watching Jeezy celebrate the 10th anniversary of Let’s Get It: Thug Motivation 101 at the Fox Theatre in Atlanta, when I realize the power of Emergency Drinking Beer.

 The vessel itself is gorgeous, of course—all bright yellow and big, weird text.
 It’s in your face, daring you to doubt it.
-But it’s also funny and stark and weird.
+But it’s also funny and stark and strange.
 It feels like it’s breaking the rules, somehow.
 The realization doesn’t hit until I order an EDB and the bearded man with the golf hat and the tattoos and all the self-seriousness lights up.

 “Watch this,” he says, with a goofy twinkle in his eye.
 He’s happy because he’s on his Beta Band shit, gesturing down the length of the bar and leaning in to tell my wife and I conspiratorially, “I’m gonna sell a bunch of this now that you got one.”